semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 WOOOOOW!
 Can you believe it?!
 We are finally there, talking about the most important and valuable feature of Elasticsearch: **The full-text search**!!

 But first, I need to be honest with you.
-There is still plenty of things that need to be said about other features of Elasticsearch.
+There are still plenty of things that need to be said about other features of Elasticsearch.
 I am thinking about routing, Segment merging, and so on.
-Nevertheless, I don't want this article to be boring, so I decided to talk about full-text search now, since routing & cie are not essentials to practice full-text search.
+Nevertheless, I don't want this article to be boring, so I decided to talk about full-text search now, since routing & co. are not essential to practice full-text search.

 Before we start making full-text search queries, we should have something on what to search...
 Which is actually not the case.
-As my objective right now is not to introduce you to high-performances full-text search, we won't need a big as hell database.
+As my objective right now is not to introduce you to high-performance full-text search, we won't need a big database.
 In my infinite kindness, **I provided you a JSON document you can find in the `dataset` folder of the
 Github repositories that comes with this article**.
-Okey, you won, I give you the address: [https://github.com/quentinfayet/elasticsearch/tree/v2.0](https://github.com/quentinfayet/elasticsearch/tree/v2.0).
+Okay, you won, I give you the address: [https://github.com/quentinfayet/elasticsearch/tree/v2.0](https://github.com/quentinfayet/elasticsearch/tree/v2.0).
 This document, named as `game_of_thrones_dataset.json` contains a hand-made
 (yes, I said hand-made) dataset of Game of Thrones characters, along with their biographies.

 #### The mapping